-TFP follows SEC guidelines and modern security practices to keep your information safe.
+Teleios Financial Partners follows SEC guidelines and modern security practices to keep your information safe.
 We will not share any of your personal information without written permission to do so unless required by law.
-TFP has strict policies in place to protect your sensitive information including electronic communications.
+We have strict policies in place to protect your sensitive information.
+We will be happy to discuss or provide the details of these policies upon request.
 One of those policies is to not send any sensitive information via e-mail (even as an attachment) unless using our industry compliant encrypted e-mail system.

-Sensitive information such as personally identifiable details (DOB, Mailing Address, etc), account numbers, social security or tax ID numbers should only be faxed or hard mailed to our secure principal address.
+Documents that may contain sensitive information such as personally identifiable details (DOB, Mailing Address, etc), account numbers, social security or tax ID numbers should only be hand delivered, faxed, or mailed using certified or other similar methods.
 If you prefer to scan and e-mail documents or send sensitive data via e-mail, let us know and we will be happy to provide instructions on how to access and use our secure e-mail system.

 Click Here to learn more about how we safeguard your information. (make sure your pop-up blocker is off or set to allow)